All Products

 Name

-In this example, Dedicated Physical Connection is selected, and the Express Connect circuit that you deployed is selected.
+In this example, select Dedicated Physical Connection and then select an existing Express Connect circuit.

 VLAN ID